ratschlab/metagraph_paper_resources/README.md

 This repository contains resources related to the [manuscript](https://www.biorxiv.org/content/10.1101/2020.10.01.322164v1) describing the MetaGraph framework, such as supplemental data tables containing sample metadata, example scripts and interactive notebooks.
 Please find below a more detailed description of each category under the respective section.

 ## Supplemental Data Tables
 All metadata tables of sample cohorts analyzed in the manuscript can be found in the `data_tables` directory.
+Please note that the data items in this repository utilize the [git-lfs](https://git-lfs.github.com/) framework.
+You need to install `git-lfs` on your system to be able to download and access the data.
 The following table summarizes, which table relates to which cohort.

 [//]: # (The table styles are currently ignored by GitHub ... https://github.com/github/markup/issues/119)
 <table style="width: 100%; table-layout: fixed;">